-According to UCT’s School of Economics, South Africa is facing a national backlog of over 420 billion rand in road maintenance.
+According to UCT’s School of Economics, South Africa is facing a national backlog of more than R420 billion in road maintenance.

 Just how bad the potholes are getting in South Africa

-The neglect of both tarred and gravel roads across South Africa has led to a backlog that is making it near impossible for local municipalities to get back on track.
+The neglect of tarred and gravel roads across South Africa has led to a backlog that’s making it near impossible for local municipalities to get back on track.

 Wear and tear on roads from constant use is normal.
-When road maintenance falls behind schedule, however, it can lead to reoccurring potholes, cracks and poor road surfaces.
+When road maintenance falls behind schedule, however, it can lead to recurring potholes, cracks and poor road surfaces.

 Along with a maintenance backlog, a steady increase in the number of vehicles is adding to the stress on South African roads.